 Popeye, Olive Oyl and Captain Bluto, movie characters played by local actors, will entertain you throughout the day!
 You can expect puppet shows, animation jokes, and dancing routines.
 Some of it is interactive, so prepare to join the fun!

 The program at Popeye Village Malta is seasonal, it will adapt to dates such as Easter or Halloween.
 Tickets are pricier in summer.
 At its peak, they cost 17 Euros for adults and 13,50 Euros for children and pensioners.
 Summer tickets include the use of water trampolines and a short boat trip in Anchor Bay.
 In winter (11 Euros for grown-ups, and 9 Euros for kids), the special attraction is Santa’s Toy Town!
-Enter the magical place where animatronics elves pack the presents for the most generous grandpa in the world.
+Enter the magical place where animatronics elves pack the presents for the most generous grandpa in the world and find out why Malta is indeed one of the best places for a family holiday.

 11. St. Peter’s Pool